Maria Datch, Chair

 DCIFF Executive Director & Programmer

-Deirdre Evans-Pritchard spent many years integrating digital media and arts into higher education.
-Recent projects include: Kidding Around: The Child in Film and Media Conference & Festival (2009), DC Meets Delhi Film Festival (2007), documentaries for A&E and The Learning Channel, and programming for Channel 98.
-Years ago she was editor for the Anthropos Documentary Film Festival at the AFI in Los Angeles.
-Previously DCIFF’s director of the “Filmmakers on the Hill” Forum, 2012 was her first year as festival director.
+Deirdre Evans-Pritchard spent many years integrating digital media and arts into higher education and working in international cultural exchange.
+Projects have included: Kidding Around: The Child in Film and Media Conference & Festival (2009), DC Meets Delhi Film Festival (2007), documentaries for A&E and The Learning Channel, and programming for Channel 98.
+Years ago she was the program editor for the Anthropos Documentary Film Festival at the AFI in Los Angeles.
+Previously DCIFF’s director of the “Filmmakers on the Hill” Forum, 2011 was her first year as festival director.
 A Senior Fulbright Scholar in Communications to Lebanon, visiting faculty at the University of Southern California’s Center for Visual Anthropology and adjunct faculty at the USC Cinema School, she describes herself as a translator: between cultures, mediums and creative spaces.